WVIA-TV: 20th century

 The station didn't take long to become a part of the community; it won the Corporation for Public Broadcasting's award for community involvement for two straight years in the 1970s.
 It was the only public television station in Pennsylvania to stay on the air during a 1970 budget crisis.
 When Hurricane Agnes struck the area in 1972, WVIA preempted its programming to air weather reports around the clock, and lent its equipment to WBRE so it could stay on the air.

 In 1978, WVIA activated its current tower on Penobscot Knob.
 It increased the station's coverage by 20%, enabling it to reach 20 counties and giving it a coverage area comparable with most of the area's commercial stations.
 The station also operates the largest translator network in Pennsylvania.

-For many years, WVIA was available on cable systems beyond the Scranton–Wilkes-Barre TV market, including Cablevision in Fairfield County, Connecticut and Nassau County, New York.
+For many years, WVIA was available on cable systems beyond the Scranton–Wilkes-Barre TV market, including Optimum in Fairfield County, Connecticut and Nassau County, New York.
 It carried Saturday and Sunday morning sitcom reruns, and Leave it to Beaver, The Dick Van Dyke Show, and The Honeymooners on weekday afternoons, and on Saturday nights ran science-fiction series, including Star Trek, which ran on WVIA from 1984 to 1994, The Twilight Zone, The Outer Limits, Doctor Who, and Lost in Space on Saturday mornings.
 Later in the day, the station aired The Waltons at 4:30 and 5 p.m. and All in the Family at 6 p.m. from 1989 to 1991.
 From 1991 until 2009, WVIA aired Little House on the Prairie from 5 p.m. to 6 p.m.
 All shows were broadcast according to PBS standards, airing commercial-free with underwriting announcements added before and after each show.